How To Improve Your Food Photography Composition

 5. Play With Color

 Colors in food photography are incredibly powerful.
-Depending on the food that you’re shooting, the color(s) of the food can help guide the other colors you choose to work with.
+Depending on the food that you’re shooting, the color(s) of the food can help guide the other colors you choose to work with in your props and surfaces/backdrops.
 When thinking about color in your food photography compositions, there are two color temperatures:

 • COOL COLORS